Technical-User-Git/public-assets/ora/ora-sqldeveloper-connection.md

 ### Step 2

-Once selected, SqlDeveloper will ask for a key to decrypt the password hash cipher string defined in the file.
+Once selected, SQLDeveloper will ask for a key to decrypt the password hash cipher string defined in the file.

 <details>
   <summary>Just enter the following password</summary>